-- 1. An analysis of available information relating to the medical and societal costs and impacts of obesity on Nevadans; - 2.
+- 1. An analysis of available information relating to the economic, medical and societal costs and impacts of obesity on Nevadans: - 2.
 An analysis of the fiscal impact of obesity on health care costs and productivity in Nevada and a determination of possible savings in health care costs resulting from the prevention and proper treatment of obesity; - 3.
-The identification of existing resources in Nevada that may be available for use in programs relating to obesity;

-- 4. Recommendations for specific programs aimed at the prevention of and intervention in obesity; - 5.
+The identification of existing resources in Nevada that may be available for use in programs relating to obesity; - 4.
+Recommendations for specific programs aimed at the prevention of and intervention in obesity; - 5.
 The identification of programs and practices that have been established in Nevada and other states which are cost-effective and could be implemented throughout Nevada; - 6.
 Recommendations for coalitions between the public and private sectors that could be instituted in communities; - 7.
 Recommendations for programs to increase public awareness regarding the causes, prevention, risks and treatment of obesity; - 8.
 An examination of the particular effects of the 24-hour lifestyle and transient nature of some of the population of this state on obesity; - 9.
-An evaluation of the current health standards in Nevada that may have an influence on obesity and an assessment of the progress toward treating obesity in states that establish and monitor such standards; - 10.
-Recommendations for programs and practices that encourage healthy and balanced fitness and nutritional choices; and - 11.
-Any other proposals for legislation relating to health care for obesity that the committee may receive or develop; and be it further
+An evaluation of the current health standards in Nevada that may have an influence on obesity and an assessment of the progress toward treating obesity in states that establish and monitor such standards; and the committee; and be it further

+10. Any other proposals for legislation relating to health care for obesity that the committee may receive or develop; and be it further

-RESOLVED, That any recommended legislation proposed by the subcommittee must be approved by a majority of the members of the Senate and a majority of the members of the Assembly appointed to the subcommittee; and be it further
+4 5 RESOLVED, That any recommended legislation proposed by the committee must be approved by a majority of the members of the Senate and a majority of the members of the Assembly appointed to the committee; and be it further

-RESOLVED, That the Legislative Committee on Health Care shall submit a report of the results of the study and any recommendations for legislation to the 73rd Session of the Nevada Legislature.".
+RESOLVED, That the Legislative Commission shall submit a report of the results of the study and any recommendations for legislation to the 73rd Session of the Nevada Legislature.